 The content of the Toolkit also drew from over two dozen interviews summarized in the report, “On-the-Ground Indigenous Stewardship Programs Across Canada: An Inventory Project” as well as from many individuals who shared their experiences and insights about Indigenous Guardians generously and candidly with the project team.

 The Indigenous Guardians Toolkit is a project of TNC Canada.
-The TNC Canada project team who compiled information and drafted the Toolkit included Claire Hutton, Amanda Karst, Karen Peachey, and Sandra Thomson.
+The TNC Canada project team who compiled information, drafted and authored the Toolkit include Claire Hutton, Amanda Karst, Karen Peachey, and Sandra Thomson.

 TNC Canada is a Canadian charitable conservation organization that supports the authority of Indigenous peoples to steward and manage their lands and waters.
 One of TNC Canada’s priorities is to work in partnership with Indigenous communities to support and strengthen on-the-ground stewardship capacity such as Indigenous Guardians programs.
 TNC Canada is the Canadian affiliate of the world’s largest conservation organization, The Nature Conservancy, and is advancing a global effort to conserve the lands and waters on which all life depends.